-Perspective | I got the covid vaccine and cheer has replaced fear
+Perspective | I got the coronavirus vaccine, and cheer has replaced fear

 “That’s on the margin.
 If you like social distancing, probably still at that point.”

 A party in “just” four months.
 Sign me up.
-But that “trust the vaccine” is a huge hurdle.
+But that “trust the vaccine” hurdle is a huge one.

 Gates once saw a country split 50-50 on vaccination for polio, similar to U.S. vaccine ambivalence now.
 It was Nigeria.
-Gates got the Sultan of Sokoto to back that campaign.
-The Sultan had his own children take the vaccine.
+Gates got the sultan of Sokoto, the country’s top Muslim leader, to back that campaign.
+The sultan had his own children take the vaccine.
 His followers got the message.
 Now polio is almost eradicated in Africa.

-Then the job is to try to convince as many as possible of the unvaccinated that they should join us as we try to reach herd immunity.
+Then the job is to try to convince as many of the unvaccinated as possible that they should join us as we try to reach herd immunity.
 Experts estimate the threshold for herd immunity could lie somewhere between 70 and 85 percent.
-The new variants could push that number upward.
+The new variants could push that number higher.
 The faster we get to herd immunity, the fewer future mutations.
 Cut the virus off at the pass.

 That day may arrive faster than we think.
-The CDC estimates that only one in four covid cases has been identified with a positive test — typical in a pandemic.
-If so, we’ll have 100 million with immunity from recovering.
+The CDC estimated that only one in four coronavirus cases has been identified with a positive test — typical in a pandemic.
+If so, we will have 100 million with immunity from recovering.

-The last year has been dismal.
-Nothing has altered my sense of diminished life, of restricted options in every hour of every day, of isolation from friends and family and of vague dangers like permanent damage to health, even if you get covid and recover.
+The past year has been dismal.
+Nothing has altered my sense of diminished life, of restricted options in every hour of every day, of isolation from friends and family, and of vague dangers such as permanent damage to health even if you get covid-19 and recover.

-Nothing, that is, 'til those two shots went in my arm.
+Nothing, that is, till those two shots went in my arm.
 Never has a slightly sore arm for 24 hours felt so good.

 The course of this pandemic — and, as a small piece of that, the return of normal sports — will be decided by those millions who still aren’t sure.
 Will they be health patriots, joining our herd?

-To many, all this seems obvious.
+To many, all of this seems obvious.
 But, just as clearly, not to enough.

 It doesn’t hurt.
 It works.
-The vaccination system is still a cluster but keep trying.
+The vaccination system is still a cluster, but keep trying.
 Help others figure it out.

-Then experience a composition of feeling you had almost forgotten: Relief and happiness bound together.
+Then experience a composition of feeling you had almost forgotten: relief and happiness bound together.